 Previously, we introduced a study by Best et al. (Best 2015) that examined the feasibility of using platelet transcriptomes to distinguish individuals diagnosed with breast cancer (BrCa) from healthy donors (HD).
 The workflow step took in RNA-Seq counts and metadata describing the samples (i.e. HD or BrCa) and analyzed the data for gene-wise differential expression (DE).
 One of the outputs from that step is a list of each RNA species and a respective rank, calculated from the DE test.
 In brief, the magnitude of rank is proportional to the ‘rareness’ of a difference in RNA counts at least as large as that observed, assuming no association between sample class assignment and RNA count.

-Note: For the purposes of this discussion, we will use the terms ‘pathway’ and ‘gene set’ interchangeably.
-It is more appropriate to use the term ‘pathway’ to refer to gene set components that enact a change or product (e.g. signal transduction, metabolism).
+Note: For the sake of simplicity, we will use the terms ‘pathway’ and ‘gene set’ interchangeably.
+Typically, a ‘pathway’ refers to gene set components that enact a change or product (e.g. signal transduction, metabolism).

 In this section we discuss the use of Gene Set Enrichment Analysis (GSEA) to sift out pathways from the underlying alterations in gene expression (Figure 1).
-The pathways that emerge from this analysis will be passed on to workflow step 3 (Visualize) where we attempt to simplify their interpretation using the Enrichment Map visualization tool.
+The pathways that emerge from this analysis will be passed on to the next workflow step where we attempt to simplify their interpretation using the Enrichment Map visualization tool.

 By then end of this discussion you should:

-A detailed description of GSEA is beyond the scope of this section.
-For a more technical explanation please refer to our GSEA primer.
+A detailed description of GSEA is beyond the scope of this discussion.
 Recall that, in addition to a rank file, GSEA requires a set of candidate gene sets in the form of a gene set database file (Figure 1).
 Below we describe a typical gene set database and provide an extremely brief overview for how GSEA operates.

 GSEA searches through candidate gene sets to identify those that are enriched within our ranked gene list.
-‘Gene sets’ are a set of genes grouped together based upon some known relationship.
+A gene set is a list of genes that share some attribute.
 For example, a gene set could consist of loci assigned to a particular chromosomal band.
 Alternatively, pathways - those genes whose coordinated activity lead to change or produce a product - can also be represented as a gene set.
 For example, a gene set for a pathway could be represented by genes involved in DNA damage cell cycle checkpoint.

 The pathway depicted in Figure 2 has a corresponding entry in NetPath that contains a listing of the genes and a brief description (Figure 3).